andrewt0301/hse-acos-course/docs/part2os/15_Clang/lecture.md

 In general, optimizations are performed by traversing the CFG and tracking various facts related to control-flow and data-flow.

-Example of optimization `mem2reg` (replacing stack-stored variables with registers):
+Example of optimization `mem2reg` (replacing stack-allocated variables with registers):
 ```bash
 opt -S -passes=mem2reg test.ll -o test_opt.ll
 cat test_opt.ll